 I also didn’t particularly care for the fact that there were two people of color who were mentioned in the story, and neither of them had any significant role to play.
 This is France, you’re telling me there were no rich brown people in the school?
 Come on, now.
 Something to work on for your next novel, Stephanie.

-That being said, the writing was amazing.
+That being said, the writing in Anna and the French Kiss was amazing.
 I think I will enjoy her other novels!
 Overall, I’m rating this a 3 star rating.

 Disclaimer: All links to Indiebound and Amazon are affiliate links, which means that if you buy through those links, I will make a small amount of money off of it.